storyprotocol/documentation/docs/Developers/typescript-sdk/raise-a-dispute.md

 ---
 title: Raise a Dispute
-excerpt: Learn how to create an on-chain dispute on Story.
+excerpt: Learn how to create an on-chain dispute in TypeScript.
 deprecated: false
 hidden: false
 metadata: